 ALL ABOUT BADGERS

-~30 is the estimated number of badgers left in the entire Okanagan Valley
+There are only ~30 badgers left in the entire Okanagan Valley

 What's on the menu?

 Badgers are voracious predators of many household and farm pests.
 A fully grown badger will usually catch two prey items every day and females with young will catch even more!
 Even though ground squirrels and gophers are usually their favourite prey items badgers are not picky and will also eat mice, rats, birds, voles and moles.

 Because they eat so many rodents,